fiskaltrust/rollout-doc/technical-operations/rollout-automation/templates.md

 #### Shop

 You'll find a number of pre-configured templates in the [shop](../../buy-resell/shop.md) under `Shop` / `Products`.
 Either fiskaltrust, PosCreators, or PosDealers provided these templates.
-You can add them to your shopping cart like any other product or clone them to modify them for your needs.
+You can add them to your basket like any other product or clone them to modify them for your needs.
 After submitting your order, the portal will create a new CashBox based on the template's configuration.

 Please see the chapter [Shop Templating](shop-templating.md) for more details.